The ChatGPT 'fever' continues to penetrate and motivate businesses to apply artificial intelligence (AI) solutions to their business operations.

-Recently, e-commerce site Tiki has integrated ChatGPT into its website and application for customers to use for free.
-This move was said by Mr. Dang Dang Truong, an expert working in the field of e-commerce for 6 years, that the company wanted to take advantage of ChatGPT's appeal to increase the number of application downloads and time spent on the platform by users.
+Recently, the e-commerce site Tiki has integrated ChatGPT into its website and application for customers to use for free.
+This move was said by Mr. Dang Dang Truong, an expert working in the field of e-commerce for 6 years, that the company wants to take advantage of ChatGPT's appeal to increase the number of application downloads and the time users spend on the platform.

-Similarly, language learning app Duolingo is also planning to launch a new feature package integrated with AI, developed by OpenAI - the owner of ChatGPT.
+Similarly, the language learning app Duolingo is also planning to launch a new feature package that integrates AI, developed by OpenAI - the owner of ChatGPT.
 Earlier this month, they also started making money in Vietnam with a paid package after many years of not exploiting revenue.

 Some companies have started using ChatGPT to compose emails to customers and write communication content.
 Photo: Pixabay